Hardness of Token Swapping on Trees: Sequential token swapping on trees is NP-complete

 \subsection{Construction of token swapping instance}

 Suppose we have an instance of Star STS where the star has center 0 and leaves $1, \ldots, m$ and each vertex has a token of its same label.
-We have a permutation $\pi$ of the tokens with $\pi(0) = 0$ (recall that this version is still hard by Lemma~\ref{lemma:StarSTS}), and a sequence $s_1, \ldots, s_{n}$ with $s_j \in \{1, \ldots, m\}$ that specifies the allowed swaps.
+We have a permutation $\pi$ of the tokens with $\pi(0) = 0$ and a sequence $s_1, \ldots, s_{n}$ with $s_j \in \{1, \ldots, m\}$ that specifies the allowed swaps.
 As in the weighted case in Section~\ref{sec:NP-hard-weighted}, we will refer to the tokens of the Star STS instance as \defn{items} and the leaves as \defn{slots}.
 We assume without loss of generality that every slot appears in the sequence (otherwise remove that slot from the problem) and that no slot appears twice in a row in the sequence.

 Construct a tree as in the weighted case except that each individual $x_j$ and $y_j$ is replaced by a sequence of $k$ vertices (and tokens) with $k=(mn)^c$ for a large constant $c$, to be set later.
 Each such sequence of length $k$ is called a \defn{big segment}.
-Refer to Figure~\ref{fig:plan-segments} where the tree is drawn with the root in the middle, the ordering gadget to the left and the slot gadgets to the right.
+Refer to Figure~\ref{fig:plan-segments} where the tree is drawn with the root in the middle, the ordering gadget to the left, and the slot gadgets to the right.
 We will refer to left and right as in the figure.
 The target ordering of tokens within a big segment behaves as though the segment just slides along the shortest path to its target, i.e., the left to right order of tokens in a segment is the same in the initial and the final configurations.

 The nook vertex in each slot gadget is attached to the vertex at distance $k$ from the root in the slot gadget, and this vertex is called the \defn{nook parent}.
-The edge between the nook vertex and the nook parent is called the \defn{nook edge}.
-Refer to Figure~\ref{fig:plan-segments}.
+The edge between the nook vertex and the nook parent is called the \defn{nook edge}, see Figure~\ref{fig:plan-segments}.
 In the ``intended'' solution, the big segments leave the slot gadgets and enter the ordering gadget in the order $y_1, \ldots, y_n$.